Neighborhood and Graph Constructions using Non-Negative Kernel Regression: Geometric Interpretation

-These conditions allow us to analyze the optimization results and prove several properties of the NNK framework. \begin{proposition} The quadratic optimization problem of (\ref{eq:nnk_objective}), solved at each node in NNK framework, satisfies active constraints set\footnote{In constrained optimization problems, some constraints will be strongly binding, i.e., the solution to optimization at these elements will be zero to satisfy the KKT condition of optimality.
-These constraints are referred to as \textbf{active constraints}, knowledge of which helps reduce the problem size as one can focus on the inactive subset that requires optimization.
-The constraints that are active at a current feasible solution will remain active in the optimal solution.} and can be analyzed in blocks \cite{BernauActiveConst1990}. \\ Given a partition $\{\vtheta_\beta, \vtheta_\gamma\}$, where $\vtheta_\beta > 0$ (inactive) and $\vtheta_\gamma = 0$ (active), the solution $[\vtheta^*_\beta \; \vtheta_\gamma]^\top$ is the optimal solution provided:
+In constrained optimization problems, some constraints will be strongly binding, i.e., the solution at some indices will be zero to satisfy the KKT condition of optimality~(outlined in \Secref{subsec:KKT}).
+These constraints are referred to as \textbf{active constraints}, knowledge of which helps reduce the problem for optimization and analysis using only the inactive subset.
+This is because any constraints that are active at a current feasible solution will remain active at the optimum \cite{boyd2004convex}. \begin{proposition} The NNK optimization objective \plainref{eq:kernelized_objective} at a query $\vx_q$ satisfies active constraint conditions.
+Given a partition set $P$ such that $\vtheta_P > 0$ (inactive) and $\vtheta_{\bar{P}} = 0$ (active), the solution $[\vtheta_P \; \vtheta_{\bar{P}}]^\top$ is the optimal solution to NNK iff